Triggering a Custom Build

 Latest changes at the moment the build is started: TeamCity will automatically include all changes available at the moment.

-<Last change to include>: When you select a change in the drop-down list, TeamCity runs the build with the selected change and all changes that were made before it.
-The build run with the changes earlier than the latest available is marked as a History Build.
+Last change to include: When you select a change in the drop-down menu, TeamCity runs the build with the selected change and all changes that were made before it.
+The build run with the changes earlier than the latest available is marked as a history build.

-The Build branch drop-down, available if you have branches in your build configuration (or in snapshot dependencies of this build configuration), allows choosing a branch to be used for the custom build.
+The Build branch drop-down menu, available if you have branches in your build configuration (or in snapshot dependencies of this build configuration), allows choosing a branch to be used for the custom build.

 If your project has versioned settings enabled, you can tell TeamCity to run a build: